 Emma Wood State Beach – this is a great spot to go fishing, surfing, and swimming.
 There are no amenities here, so come prepared and enjoy the peaceful surroundings.
 Hwy 101, Ventura California.

 Sunrise RV Park – nice large lots with grass and full hookups.
 516 S Salinas St, Santa Barbara California.

 So Many Great Places to Camp Around Los Angeles

-Flying Flags RV Resort – great place for kids, with a pool, splash zone and playground.
+Flying Flags RV Resort – a great place for kids, with a pool, splash zone, and playground.
 There are six vintage Airstreams that have been fully redone that are available to rent.
 180 Avenue of Flags, Buellton California.

 The Californian RV Park – this park is surrounded by ranches and the Angeles National Forest.
 There are hundreds of hiking trails within minutes of this RV park.
 1535 W Sierra Hwy, Acton California.

 Camp Williams Resort – located in the San Gabriel Mountains, this little resort has places to swim, fish, hike as well as try your luck at gold panning.
 24210 East Fork Rd, Azusa California.